ubsuny/QC_fullAdder/README.md

 Put in a discussion here.

 e.g. My code could compute 1+2=3, however it took the QC 3 seconds and out of 1024 trials it did it wrong in 2% of the cases.
 So it might be not the best choice for this task.
-However, they are awesome for optimizing the [traveling salesman problem] (https://xkcd.com/285/).
+However, they are awesome for optimizing the [traveling salesman problem](https://xkcd.com/285/).

 ## Outlook